Back

 Other Leave

-An employee is also granted paid military service leave compensated by the military authority directly.
+Military Leave – an employee must be granted paid military service leave, compensated by the military authority directly.

 Termination